A History of Africa

 Amenhotep kept peace at home and abroad the same way King Solomon did, by marrying the sisters and daughters of many important figures.
 Besides the usual Egyptian girls in his harem, he added two Mitannian princesses, two from Syria, two from Babylon, and one from the kingdom of Arzawa, in what is now western Turkey.
 Even with those women, he had an insatiable appetite for more.
 "Send beautiful women," he urged one provincial governor, "but none with shrill voices.
 Then your king and lord will say to you, 'That is good.'"

-Amenhotep, however, considered love more important than politics, because he chose Tiy, the strong-willed daughter of one of his courtiers, to be his queen.(28) For her enjoyment, the king created a beautiful artificial lake, measuring 6,400 by 1,200 feet, next to his palace at Thebes.
+Amenhotep, however, considered love more important than politics, because he chose Tiy, the strong-willed daughter of one of his courtiers, to be his queen.(28) For her enjoyment, the king created a beautiful artificial lake, measuring 6,400 by 1,200 feet, next to the Malqata palace.
 Despite the immensity of the project, the scribes claimed it was completed in only fourteen days.
-The lake gave boats on the Nile direct access to the palace, and Amenhotep and Tiy spent many happy hours on that lake afterward, idly drifting around in their royal boat.
+The lake gave boats on the Nile direct access to the palace, and Amenhotep and Tiy also spent many happy hours on that lake, idly drifting around in their royal boat.
 It was a major scandal in ancient Egypt to give the queen's crown to a commoner, and that may have been a factor in the upbringing of the next king.

 Amenhotep III and Queen Tiy.